aliasunder/woke-news/README.md

 * discussion component
 * fake news analysis of articles loaded - use an API to determine likelihood that an article is fake and display this to the user
 * Next stretch - login component, user preferences, built-in social community
+* At some time in the future an app for iOS and Android will be built using React Native and a Chrome extension will be created for analysing any news article page.